Think Twice Before Selection: Federated Evidential Active Learning for Medical Image Analysis with Domain Shifts: Experiments

-\paragraph{Implemental details} We conducted $R=5$ rounds of FAL involving federated model training and data annotation.
-During model training, we followed the previous work~\cite{wicaksana2023fca, jiang2022harmofl, wang2022personalizing} to utilize EfficientNet-B0~\cite{tan2019efficientnet} for the Fed-ISIC dataset, DenseNet-121~\cite{huang2017densely} for the Fed-Camelyon dataset, and U-Net~\cite{ronneberger2015u} for segmentation datasets.
+\paragraph{Implemental details.} We conducted $R=5$ rounds of FAL involving federated model training and data annotation.
+Federated model training comprises local training and model communication.
+During local training, we followed the previous work~\cite{wicaksana2023fca, jiang2022harmofl, wang2022personalizing} to utilize EfficientNet-B0~\cite{tan2019efficientnet} for the Fed-ISIC dataset, DenseNet-121~\cite{huang2017densely} for the Fed-Camelyon dataset, and U-Net~\cite{ronneberger2015u,liu2021feddg} for segmentation datasets.
 Notably, both EfficientNet-B0 and DenseNet-121 were pre-trained on ImageNet~\cite{deng2009imagenet}.
 In FEAL, we employed the $ReLU(\cdot)$ activation as the non-negative activation function $\mathcal{A}(\cdot)$ for both global and local models.
-We trained local models using the Adam optimizer~\cite{kingma2014adam} with a learning rate of $5e-4$.
-The weight decay was set to $5e-4$ for the Fed-ISIC dataset and $1e-5$ for the other four datasets.
+We trained local models using the Adam optimizer~\cite{kingma2014adam} with a learning rate of $5e{-}4$.
+The weight decay was set to $5e{-}4$ for the Fed-ISIC dataset and $1e{-}5$ for the other four datasets.
 In terms of communication, we employed the FedAvg algorithm~\cite{konevcny2016federated}, with all clients participating in each communication round.
 We conducted $T=100$ rounds of communication to attain a robust global model.
 Regarding data annotation, we followed the previous work~\cite{kim2023re, cao2023knowledge} to a uniform annotation budget $B_k$ across all local clients $k$.
-Specifically, annotation budget $B_k$ is allocated based on the size of each dataset. $B_k$ was set to $500$ for the Fed-ISIC and Fed-Camelyon datasets, $20$ for both Fed-Prostate and Fed-Fundus datasets, and $50$ for the Fed-Polyp dataset.
+Specifically, annotation budget $B_k$ is allocated based on the size of each dataset.
+The annotation budget $B_k$ was set to $500$ for both Fed-ISIC and Fed-Camelyon datasets, $50$ for the Fed-Polyp dataset, and $20$ for both Fed-Prostate and Fed-Fundus datasets.
 Furthermore, to account for the different sizes of datasets among local clients, we established a maximum annotation ratio of $85\%$.
-The clients whose number of labeled samples achieves the threshold ceased further data annotation.
+It means that the clients whose number of labeled samples achieves the threshold ceased further data annotation.
 All the experiments were conducted three times using different random seeds, and the average results were reported.